snafusauce/javaStuff/README.md

         System.out.println(flavor2.equals("Mango"));
         // prints false

-indexOf(): If the indexOf() doesn’t find what it’s looking for, it’ll return a -1.
+4. indexOf(): If the indexOf() doesn’t find what it’s looking for, it’ll return a -1.

++ Finding an index:

         String letters = "ABCDEFGHIJKLMN";
         System.out.println(letters.indexOf("C"));
         returns 2

++ Index of a String:

         String letters = "ABCDEFGHIJKLMN";
         System.out.println(letters.indexOf("EFG"));
         returns 4 because EFG starts at 4

-charAt(): returns the character located at a String‘s specified index.
+5. charAt(): returns the character located at a String‘s specified index.

         String str = "qwer";
         System.out.println(str.charAt(2));

-substring(): It would output Constellations rung because that’s what begins at index 24
-//and ends at the end of line.
+6. substring(): cuts everything before a certain index.
 The substring begins with the character at the specified index
-//and extends to the end of the string.

        String line = "The Heav'ns and all the Constellations rung";
        System.out.println(line.substring(24));

-    For the middle of the string use:
++ For the __middle of the string__ use:

         String line = "The Heav'ns and all the Constellations rung";
         System.out.println(line.substring(27, 33));
-        the first argument is inclusive and the second is exclusive.
+        //the first argument is inclusive and the second is exclusive.

-        This means the resulting substring will begin at index 27 and extend up to, but not including, index 33.
+        //This means the resulting substring will begin at index 27 and extend up to, but not including, index 33.
-        Therefore, the example above would output stella
+        //Therefore, the example above would output stella

-toUpperCase() / toLowerCase():
+7. toUpperCase() / toLowerCase():

         String input = "Cricket!";

         String upper = input.toUpperCase();